cclank/NLM2Img/README.md

 2. Create a new project on Vercel and import your repository
 3. Vercel will automatically deploy your app

-## Recommended AI Assistant

-This project was developed with the help of [Claude](https://claude.ai/), an AI assistant that provides excellent code understanding and implementation suggestions.
-We highly recommend using Claude for development tasks.

 ## Stamp Designer Toggle